prnvbn/conway-game-of-life/README.md

 4. Any dead cell with three living neighbours comes to life (reproduction).

 Conway designed these rules to produce interesting results - even self replicating patterns can be produced.
 Read more [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+### Why?
+I wanted to do something with React and TailwindCSS and get better at frontend dev.